 These Types of Cement are quite different than rapid hardening cement.

-(i) The quantity of retarding agents like gypsum is reduced to bare minimum.
+(i) The quantity of retarding agents like gypsum is reduced to a bare minimum.

 (ii) The quantity of alumina-rich compound is reduced.